viniciusmoraes/silver-sass/README.md

 # SilverSASS
 Library of Mixins the SASS drinking from a json file for front end.

+##Important: the latest version of gem 'sass', 'sass-rails' and 'sass-json-vars'.

 ### Mixin - border radius
 ```javascript